-Like the Kathmandu Durbar Square, Patan Durbar Square has old palace, temples and courtyards as it was home to ancient kings and queens of the past.
-Patan was back to the King Yalamber after whom the name “Yala” comes.
+Like the Kathmandu Durbar Square, Patan Durbar Square has an old palace, temples and courtyards as it was home to ancient kings and queens of the past.
+Patan was back to King Yalamber after whom the name “Yala” comes.
 Just eight kilometres south-east of Kathmandu, Patan resides as a popular tourist destination.
-It sees the inflow of both internal and external tourist.
+It sees the inflow of both internal and external tourists.

 The structure of the palace and temples presents you with a more in-depth insight into Newari craftsmanship.
 Both Buddhist and Hindu monuments are present.
 People believe that Emperor Ashoka created certain portions of the Square in the third century B.C.
 Some places you should not miss on your tour to the list of heritage sites in Nepal include

 Hari Shankar temple, Mahabouddha temple.
 Also, there is Krishna temple, Mahabouddha temple, Kumbeshwor temple, Bhimsen temple, Rato Macchendranath temple, Bishwanath temple and more.
 Local shops and eateries provide you with souvenirs to take back home.
 And you can taste the Newari delicacies here.
 People love this UNESCO World Heritage site in Nepal.

 7. Boudhanath Stupa